sashperso/satellite-hc/roles/compute_resources_check/README.md

 compute_resourcess_check
 =========

 This role conducts an compute_resources check.
-It does this by checking for and listing all capsule names and URLs, and lists all compute_resourcess on the master server.
+It does this by checking for and listing all compute resources intergrated into Satellite.

 Requirements
 ------------